tin6150/inet-dev-class/ansible/README.rst

 - Only "hosts:" is prefixed with '-', none of the other clauses at the same indent level.

 - "block" probably throw a wrench into this whole thing.
+This thing is quite fuzzy.
+Maybe I am using it wrong.
+  Have a look at http://docs.ansible.com/ansible/latest/playbooks_blocks.html

 ::